OmarTawfik/github-actions-js/docs/grammar.md

 ## Scanning

 The scanner produces a list of the tokens below from a document text.
-Each token has a start position, a length, and a type.
-The valid whitespace characters are ' ', '\n', '\r', and '\t'.

 ```g4
 VERSION_KEYWORD : 'version' ;